Getter Laar

-Getter Laar (born 21 November 1989) is an Estonian footballer who plays as a goalkeeper for French club FC Metz and the Estonia national team.
+Getter Laar (born 21 November 1989) is an Estonian retired footballer who played as a goalkeeper.

 Club career

 In January 2011 Laar spent time training with Chelsea of the English FA WSL, playing in a friendly against Watford.
 She had ambitions to move abroad but wanted to finish her university education first.
 She secured a transfer to French Division 1 Féminine club Guingamp in summer 2013, through the contacts of Estonian national coach Keith Boanas.
 In 2013 Laar was named Estonia's female Player of the Year.